Circle of hope, circle of light

 Circle of hope

 Friday was, for me, the most meaningful day of Annual Conference.
-The day started off with an incredible Bible study with Bishop Gregory Palmer, and there were three really powerful worship services, one of which I'll talk about in this point.
+The day started off with an incredible Bible study with Bishop Gregory Palmer, and there were three really powerful worship services, one of which I'll talk about in this post.
 However, there was also a lot of frustration and pain, particularly around the conversation about camping ministry.

 Bible study was at 7 AM, and I am so glad I went even though it was early.
 Bishop Palmer focused on witness, one of the themes of the conference.
 He talked about how witness and testimony are tied together and that witness by its very nature points to something beyond ourselves.
 A lot of what he said was really in line with Bishop Devadhar's Episcopal Address the night before in terms of not trying to save the church and instead "joining God in saving the world."